stac-utils/pystac-client/docs/usage.rst

 -------------------------------

-Some systems, like the `Microsoft Planetary Computer <http://planetarycomputer.microsoft.com/>`__, have public STAC metadata but require require some `authentication <https://planetarycomputer.microsoft.com/docs/concepts/sas/>`__ to access the actual assets.
+Some systems, like the `Microsoft Planetary Computer <http://planetarycomputer.microsoft.com/>`__, have public STAC metadata but require some `authentication <https://planetarycomputer.microsoft.com/docs/concepts/sas/>`__ to access the actual assets.

 ``pystac-client`` provides a ``modifier`` keyword that can automatically